linkerd/website/linkerd.io/content/2/tasks/use_external_certs.md

 ## Using the certificate in Linkerd

-In order to use the externally managed certificates you need to install Linkerd with the `--external-issuer=true` flag.
+In order to use the externally managed certificates you need to install Linkerd with the `--identity-external-issuer` flag.
 Upon installation instead of generating the trust root and certificates or reading them from a file, the CLI will fetch them from the `linkerd-identity-issuer` secret.
-Furthermore, whenever cert-manager updates the certificate and key stored in the secret, the Identity service will automatically detect this change and reload the newly created credentials.
+Furthermore, whenever cert-manager updates the certificate and key stored in the secret, the `identity` service will automatically detect this change and reload the newly created credentials.
 In order to monitor this process you can check the `IssuerUpdated`events emitted by the service: